-If so, the child should be taught by foster parents, and other models in preatment, appropriate ways to demonstrate affection, as well as other acceptable
+If so, the child should be taught by foster parents, and other models in treatment, appropriate ways to demonstrate affection, as well as other acceptable ways to relate.

 Is the child sexually promiscuous as a response to early stimulation?

 You, as worker, must explain the origin of such behavior to the foster parents, so they can respond objectively to the child's behavior (not throw the child out).